Gustaf-987/Homework4_QuizApp/README.md

 Click the start button to begin the quiz.
 Application will display a random multiple choice question.
 Choosing the correct answer will flash green, choosing incorrectly will flash red and give a time penalty.

 Once all questions are answered, user score is captured based on time left.
-User may enter initals to be recored into high score.
+User may enter initals to be recorded into high score.

 Links:
 https://github.com/Gustaf-987/Homework4_QuizApp